 The ideal temperature for mosquitoes is 12 to 22 degrees Celsius.
 When the temperature is cooler than that, the insects do not bite.
 However, sunlight can dehydrate mosquitoes, so if it’s a hot day, you may skip the bug spray when you are out, as the pests will find dark, damp spots like cool bushes to hide.
 In addition, if the mosquitoes are indoors, they use this time to rest and take shelter in places like cupboards and dark corners of the house.

-But not all mosquito species are the same.
+However, not all mosquito species are the same.
 Some like the Aedes are active only during the day and are known to spread diseases like dengue, Zika and yellow fever.
 On the other hand, Anopheles, which causes malaria, is primarily active during dusk and dawn.

 Eating Certain Food Will Keep Mosquitoes Away

-All Mosquito Repellents are The Same
+All Mosquito Repellents Are The Same

-When it comes to bug repellent products, there are plenty of options.
+When it comes to bug-repellent products, there are plenty of options.
 From natural sprays to essential oils to mosquito repellent wrist bands and shawls – you are free to choose an option that suits you best.
 The main concern, however, is how effective they are.

 Unfortunately, not all of these work the same in repelling and preventing mosquito bites.
 Even citronella candles have a one-candle-per-person ratio as it does not work if you are not sitting directly next to them.
 If you are not sure which repellent to choose, always select NEA-approved products.